Some interpreters say they are “certified.” Is there a difference between qualified and certified interpreters?

 1. What does KITA provide for medical interpreter training?

 KITA provides a 64-hour class called Core Medical Interpreter Training (CMIT).
 For more info, email firstname.lastname@example.org to ask about our next class..

 2. How is this class set up?

-You can expect to spend 4 days in class (2 full weekends) and to spend 32 hours on an online component.
+You can expect to spend 4 days in class (on the weekends) and to spend 32 hours on an online component.
 You will have access to the online component for approximately 2-3 weeks.
 You must commit to this schedule in order to earn the certificate.
 Should unforeseen circumstances occur you can complete the requirements during our next class.

 3. Where is this training offered?

 This training is regularly offered in Lexington, KY.